 Soldiers & Camouflage

-It has a starting point: an upside down newspaper image from the first days of the Iraq invasion.
+It has a starting point: an upside down newspaper image from the first days of the Iraq invasion back in 2003.

 One day, Renata stood in front of diptych that was too big and heavy, armed with a stolen photo from a friend from the Territorial Army that served in Basra.
 Camouflage needed a landscape where to hide for this large format.
 A couple of subsequent trips back to her country Venezuela, afforded the opportunity to build on a unintentional photographic archive of urban jungle that is still in use.
 And slowly, soldiers gave way to monster-like plants, beautiful, dark and broody drawings, a Beauty that is just as menacing as soldiers while lying in wait.

 Soldiers are always threatening to pop back in Renata's work, that is why this series is still ongoing.